Laharisrikotipalli/image-processing-system/README.md

 # PropelHQ Image Processing Service

 An event-driven image processing system built with Flask, AWS S3, AWS SQS, and Docker.
+The system demonstrates a scalable, asynchronous microservice architecture for handling image uploads and processing.

 ---